DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 Putting the two pieces together gives a much sharper picture of why contrastive learning works.

 The standard story is that contrastive learning is a *self-supervised* method that *somehow* discovers semantic structure.
-The picture here is more precise: the self-supervised objective is already close to a specific supervised contrastive objective (NSCL), that objective's optimal solutions exhibit the same neural-collapse geometry as supervised training, and the learned representations of the two methods remain aligned throughout training.
+The picture here is more precise: the self-supervised objective is already close to a specific supervised contrastive objective, namely NSCL; that objective's optimal solutions exhibit the same neural-collapse geometry as supervised training; and the learned representations of the two methods remain aligned throughout training.

-So rather than thinking of CL as a completely different form of learning that mysteriously recovers semantics, it is more accurate to think of it as a self-supervised procedure whose objective and learned geometry sit near a very specific supervised counterpart—not cross-entropy, not generic supervised learning, but a supervised contrastive objective that differs from CL in only one controlled way: whether same-class samples are excluded from the denominator.
+So rather than thinking of CL as a completely different form of learning that mysteriously recovers semantics, it is more accurate to think of it as a self-supervised procedure whose objective and learned geometry sit near a very specific supervised counterpart.
+Not cross-entropy, not generic supervised learning, but a supervised contrastive objective that differs from CL in only one controlled way: whether same-class samples are excluded from the denominator.

 ## Takeaway

 Contrastive learning is more supervised than it looks.
 This appears in three layers:

-1. **The losses are close.** The standard self-supervised contrastive loss approximates the NSCL loss, with a gap that shrinks as $O(1/C)$.
+1. **The losses are close.** The standard self-supervised contrastive loss approximates the NSCL loss, with a gap that shrinks as \(O(1/C)\).

-2. **The geometry is the same.** NSCL minimizers exhibit the same simplex ETF structure as supervised losses—augmentation collapse, within-class collapse, and maximally separated class centers.
+2. **The geometry is the same.** NSCL minimizers exhibit the same simplex ETF structure as supervised losses: augmentation collapse, within-class collapse, and maximally separated class centers.

 3. **The representations stay aligned.** Under shared training randomness, the learned representations of CL and NSCL remain closely aligned, even as their parameters diverge.